Dive Back into Quilting with This Simple Lap Quilt Tutorial

 Step 4: Assembling the Quilt Top

 Once you’re happy with your layout, it’s time to sew the blocks together.
 I found it easiest to sew them in units of three, essentially creating a nine-patch block.
 Sew three blocks together, then the three below those, and finally the three below that set.
-Sew those three mini-rows together to form a large section of nine units.
+Take those three mini-rows and sew together to form a large section of nine units.

 Sew a rows of large sections, and sew those rows together to complete the quilt top.